nvoynov/creq/README.md

 One of the usual requirements author's task is publishing.
 And CReq provides two command for the task:

-`creq doc` command creates `doc/requirements.md` well-formed markdown file that contains all the requirements from the repository.
+`creq doc` command creates output document in `bin/<output>.md` well-formed markdown file that contains all the requirements from the repository.
 You can read plaint markdown files hosted on [GitHub](), [GitLab](), etc. and see changes through commits.
+The default parameter value for `<output>` is `requirements` and it can be changed to any preferred value.

-`creq pub` command creates `doc/requirements.html` file by default.
+`creq pub` command creates `doc/<output>.html` file by default.
 Actually CReq use [pandoc](https://pandoc.org/) (and you need to have it installed) for the purpose and you can specify preferred output format through the command parameters.

+> Looking ahead, it should be noted that these is not the best way to publish your work.
+See more preferred way in [Automating](#automating) section.

 For the two examples provided in [Requirement](#requirement) section, CReq will combine all the requirements from two files as following